Genealogy

 - Ancestry.com Library Edition, including census information, birth, marriage, and death registrations, and more

-- Local town and township histories
+- Local town and township history books

 - Newspaper indexes – mainly births / marriages / deaths from Wiarton, Chesley, Paisley, Lucknow and Port Elgin